NubeIO/rubix-ce-docs/docs/hardware/sensors/micro-edge/micro-edge-v1/install.md

 # Installation and Configuration

 # Mounting
-The MicroEdge is 115mm x 65mm.
-They are designed to be mounted on flat surfaces using external screws.
+The Micro Edge is 115mm x 65mm.
+It is designed to be mounted on flat surfaces using external screws.
-They can be mounted in any orientation.
+The Micro Edge can be mounted in any orientation.
 The sensor should always be mounted in a location such that it will not experience very high or low temperatures.
 When selecting a mounting location, position relative to the LoRa gateway should be considered.